10 Books Everyone Should Read by 25(ish)

 aka: How to grow up and get healthy

 “With the freedom that Christ has given you, you have to be responsible for your life and existence.”
-Just read it.
-Read God's Word all the way through, read it again.
-Read it often and repeatedly.
+But good words—they stick with us.
+A good book changes us.

 I consider this book Adulthood 101.
 Why you relate to others the way you do, what’s yours to “own” and how to let go of what’s not—it’s all in here.
 This is my most-recommended book for young adults.

 6: Half the Sky, by Nicholas Kristof and Sheryl WuDunn

 aka: Why you should care about social justice

 “More girls were killed in the last 50 years, precisely because they were girls, than men killed in all the wars in the 20th century.
 More girls are killed in this routine gendercide in any one decade than people were slaughtered in all the genocides of the 20th century.”

 With this, Kristoff and WuDunn create a compelling, convicting case for the plight of women and girls throughout the developing world—and what we can do about it.
 If you weren’t passionate about social justice before you read this book—buckle up.
 Your eyes and heart are about to be opened, which is a very good thing to happen to you in your twenties.

 “There are two occasions when the sacred beauty of Creation becomes dazzlingly apparent, and they occur together.
 One is when we feel our mortal insufficiency to the world, and the other is when we feel the world's mortal insufficiency to us.”